by Hans Rosling (with Ola Rosling and Anna Rosling Ronnlund)

 Most of us don’t see the world as it truly is, because we sift inputs through a mental filter that favors dramatic information.
 Generally, people believe that the world is getting worse, when facts and data show that the world is getting better.
 An exaggerated and overly-negative view of the world creates unnecessary fear/stress, and results in poor decisions based on the wrong facts/impressions.
 This book helps us to understand the 10 dramatic instincts that distort our perspectives, and learn how to develop a fact-based worldview to reduce stress and improve our ability to make sound decisions.

-• Understand the 10 “dramatic instincts” that all human beings have, and how they create the wrong perceptions of the world around us;
+• To understand the 10 “dramatic instincts” that all human beings have, and how they create the wrong perceptions of the world around us;

-• Get facts and statistics of the true state of our world today, including poverty, education, health etc., and what it means for businesses and individuals;
+• The facts and statistics of the true state of our world today, including poverty, education, health etc., and what it means for businesses and individuals;

-• Find out how to recognize and manage the 10 dramatic instincts, so you can develop a more accurate, fact-based worldview, develop better solutions and make better decisions.
+• How to recognize and manage the 10 dramatic instincts, so you can develop a more accurate, fact-based worldview, develop better solutions and make better decisions.

 Who should read this:

 • Leaders in profit and non-profit organizations; Educators and policy-makers